Boarders/slick-blog/site/posts/peano.md

 This shows that any two types which satisfy the Peano axioms are equivalent in the sense that there are maps between them which form an isomorphism up to equivalence.

 This is quite interesting as it stands but we might wonder if there is a more direct characterization of the natural numbers?
 After all, our original definition as a recursive algebraic data type seems to give a perfectly good specification of what the natural numbers _are_.
-Let us turn to a characterization of $\mathbb{N}$ given by Lawvere that allows us to flesh out this intuition.
+Let us turn to a characterization of $\mathbb{N}$ given by Lawvere to flesh out this intuition.

 We define the category of discrete dynamical systems, whose: